 Conch (pronounced ‘konk’) is a type of edible marine snail popular throughout the Caribbean and especially in the Turks and Caicos Islands.
 Conch tastes similar to clams, although it is a lot more ‘rubbery’ with a more defined texture.

-The Queen Conch, or strombus giga, is found naturally in the Atlantic, from the coast of Brazil to Florida.
+The Queen Conch, or strombus giga, is found naturally in the Atlantic, from the coast of Brazil, the Bahamas, up until the Florida Keys.
 An endangered animal, it's prohibited to fish/gather conch in the United States.
 Queen Conch are protected under the CITES Treaty, and as such exporting the animal (or the shell) requires a permit.

 In the early 1990s, 16 Caribbean countries exported conch to the United States.
 Today, only 3 countries export conch to the United States (the Turks and Caicos is one).